A giant flotilla of canoes, kayaks, and rafts will travel 22 kilometres from Yale to Hope.

 9:00 AM – If you ARE bringing your own boat, drive directly to Yale for check-in.
 Parking will be available all day on Front Street by the Fraser River (see map).
 Public washrooms are available a few blocks away at the rest area on Hwy 1.

-Participants with their boats must check in at 9:00 AM at the check-in table on the beach, beside the Fraser River at Yale to complete necessary forms and sign legal waivers with staff/volunteers as their witness.
+Participants with their boats must check in at 9:00 AM.
+After unloading boat on the beach and having it checked for safety, proceed to the check-in table beside the Fraser River at Yale to complete necessary forms and sign legal waivers with staff/volunteers as their witness.

 9:30 AM – Introduction to the day’s events and river safety talk.